-Rate of Spending Growth: Saint Paul's General Fund budget as proposed will increase by \$5.6 million, or 2.6% relative to 2010.
+Rate of Spending Growth: Saint Paul's General Fund budget as adopted will increase by \$2.8 million, or 1.3% relative to 2010.
 The growth in the budget is primarily related to growth in fringe benefits such as health care and pension obligations, staff shifts due to expiring grants and strategic investments to position the city for the future.

 Property Tax Base: Saint Paul has a local property tax base that largely consists of residential properties, including both owner-occupied and rental units.
-In total 56% of the City's total local property tax levy (excluding fiscal disparities) falls on residential property.
+In total 56% of the City's total local property tax levy falls on residential property.
 This is due to a variety of reasons, some longstanding and others more recent.
 Historically, as the home to many tax-exempt educational, medical, and state government institutions, nearly a third of the city's property has been exempted entirely from helping to pay the city property tax levy.
 During much of the past decade, rapid inflation in home values pushed up the share of taxes falling on homeowners and renters (through their rent payments).
 However, declines in residential property values in recent years has somewhat reversed the trend.

-State Budget Instability and Unpredictability of LGA: Local Government Aid is a significant revenue source for the City's General Fund, accounting for nearly 34% of General Fund revenues.
+State Budget Instability and Unpredictability of LGA: Local Government Aid is a significant revenue source for the City's General Fund, accounting for nearly 30% of General Fund revenues.
 While the total share of the city budget dependent on state payments has dropped since 2003, the future of state Local Government Aid (LGA) remains a key variable in the City's ability to provide basic services.
 Since late 2008, the State has unalloted or otherwise reduced LGA by a total of \$27.7 million over a three year period, which has caused a series of budget challenges and the reduction of important City services.
 Enacting measures at the state level to ensure more balanced and predictable revenues would reduce fluctuations in local aid appropriations and help make future local budget planning and service delivery more predictable for both City officials and the citizens of Saint Paul.

 Cost Pressures: The costs the City bears as an employer (wages, benefits, workers' compensation, etc.) compete for service delivery dollars.
-The City must continue to find ways to prudently and responsibly manage these costs in order to maintain service delivery levels and maintain the integrity of the City's finances.
-The largest General Fund expense is employee wages and benefits - 81% of all general fund spending is for personnel costs.
-Negotiated cost of living increases and health and retirement benefit increases added \$7.8 million to the 2010 General Fund budget.
+The largest General Fund expense is employee wages and benefits - 82.3% of all general fund spending is for personnel costs.
+The City continues to work hard to find ways to prudently and responsibly manage these costs in order to maintain service delivery levels and maintain the integrity of the City's finances.